0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

     "l1Provider":"dry run"
 }
 ```
+2. Actually flush the message to be sent on the L1 node.
 ```bash
 # Flushing the message to actually send them to the L1.
 curl -H 'Content-Type: application/json' -d '{}' http://127.0.0.1:5050/postman/flush